hoppersroppers/courses/navyCTF.md

 * Be explicit about your question
 * Follow up with a brief note on the solution

 You can private message us, post on the forum, throw it on Slack, whatever.
-Just show you tried ahead of time and no one will ever get annoyed, because there is really no such thing as a bad question, just one you haven't researched enough.
+Just show you tried ahead of time and no one will ever get annoyed, because there is really no such thing as a bad question, just one you haven't researched enough.?

 If you're in person, just ask.
-It's faster than Googling and you'll get more out of it.
+It's faster than Googling and you'll get more out of it.?

-We already told you what RTFM stood for, so now we're gonna have you do it.
+We already told you what RTFM stood for, so now we're gonna have you do it.?

-Visit this [man-page](https://linux.die.net/man/1/bash) and write down the first three things you don’t understand.
-Then google them and figure out what they are.
-Submit 3 sentences explaining the 3 things you didn’t know.
-For the love of everything, don’t read any further once you are done with that.
-Remember Rule 3 of the Hacker Attitude, “Boredom and Drudgery are evil.”
+Visit this [man-page](https://linux.die.net/man/1/bash) and write down the first three things you don?t understand.?Then google them and figure out what they are.
+Submit 3 sentences explaining the 3 things you didn?t know.?For the love of everything, don?t read any further once you are done with that.
+Remember Rule 3 of the Hacker Attitude, ?Boredom and Drudgery are evil.?
 If you're not getting anything out of something at any point in this course, don't do it, and leave us feedback that we are wasting your time.
 We mean that.
 You won't hurt our feelings.
 ---
 [//]: # (56,538,activities/assign_538,C:\Users\devey\Downloads\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf~\activities\assign_538\assign.xml)
 # Brainwashing and Learning